pojntfx/hydrapp/README.md

   <img src="./docs/screenshot-show-actions-pipeline.png" width="650px" alt="Screenshot of the GitHub actions pipeline" title="Screenshot of the GitHub actions pipeline">
 </p>

-After the action has run, the generated assets and installation instructions will be published to GitHub pages.
-You can find the link to them in the generated `README.md`; they should look something like this:
+After the action has run, the generated packages and installation instructions will be published to GitHub pages.
+You can find the link to them in the generated `README.md` or by heading to the URL reported by the `publish-linux` action; they should look something like this:

 ![Screenshot of the generated installation instructions](./docs/screenshot-generated-installation-instructions.png)